tonymorris/blog/posts/2013-07-18-identifier-names.markdown

 def reverse[A]: List[A] => List[A]
 ~~~

 At first glance, it might appear that we must take a leap of confidence in inferring that the function reverses the list.
-However, we can infer the following fact; *this function definitely does not peel the first `Banana` in the list*.
-I can infer this because if
+However, we can infer the following fact — *this function definitely does not peel the first `Banana` in the list*.
+I
-the function attempted to do this, it *would not compile*[^1].
-In fact, I can infer lots of things here:
+can infer this because if the function attempted to do this, it *would not compile*[^1].
+In fact, I can infer lots of
+things here, such as:

 * The `reverse` function did not add `10` to every second list element.
 * All elements in the list returned by `reverse` are contained in the input list.

 We are able to infer these things simply by making the `reverse` function *parametric*.
 We are no longer reversing a
 list of bananas — although that might be our use-case — we are reversing a list of `A` for all values of `A`.
-A virtue
+One virtue
 of this *parametricity* is that we can infer a significant number of things that *do not occur*.
 This theme of learning
 what does not occur is ubiquitous when deploying these programming techniques and is described in more detail by
 Wadler[^2].

-Here is another example, using a SafeHaskell (a very similar language to Haskell):
+Here is another example, using a programming language called SafeHaskell (very similar to Haskell):

 ~~~{.Haskell}
 add10 :: Int -> Int
 ~~~

 By the name of the function, we might unreliably infer (OK, let's be honest, we are making a bold guess) that the
 function adds `10` to its argument.
-However, looking at the type, we know for sure that the function *did not prints its argument to the standard output stream*.
-We know this because had the library provider attempted it, the code would
+However, looking at the type, we know for sure that the function *did not print its
+argument to the standard output stream*.
+We know this because had the library provider attempted it, the code would not
-not have compiled.
+have compiled.
 To be clear, it would not be a valid SafeHaskell program, so our assumption that we are looking at
-SafeHaskell fails, forcing us to unify by selecting one of the following;
+SafeHaskell fails, forcing us to unify by selecting one of the following:

 * The function does not print its argument to the standard output stream.
 * We are not looking at SafeHaskell source code.
-* We are exploiting an unsafe component of SafeHaskell, existence implied by the halting problem.
+* We are using an escape hatch, implied by the halting problem.

 There are simply no other options.
 What other things can we reliably conclude this function does not do?